 Overall, Tracy’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The citizens of Tracy are slightly less educated than the national average of 21.84% for the average city or town: 15.82% of adults in Tracy have a bachelor's degree or advanced degree
+The percentage of adults in Tracy with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.82% of adults in Tracy have a bachelor's degree or advanced degree.

 The per capita income in Tracy in 2022 was $28,717, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
 This equates to an annual income of $114,868 for a family of four.
 However, Tracy contains both very wealthy and poor people as well.